AdamBoley/Project-Beergate/README.md

 [This article](https://teamtreehouse.com/community/length-of-queryset-in-a-django-response) taught me how to get the length of a queryset, which is used to great effect in the UserReviews view.

-[This article](https://thispointer.com/python-capitalize-the-first-letter-of-each-word-in-a-string/#:~:text=Use%20title()%20to%20capitalize,of%20word%20to%20lower%20case.) taught me how to title and capitalise Python strings, which were put to use in the AddReview and UpdateReview views.
+[This article](https://thispointer.com/python-capitalize-the-first-letter-of-each-word-in-a-string/#:~:text=Use%20title()%20to%20capitalize,of%20word%20to%20lower%20case.) taught me how to capitalise and lowercase Python strings, which were put to use in the AddReview and UpdateReview views.

 [Bootstrap 5.2](https://getbootstrap.com/docs/5.2/getting-started/introduction/) was used in BeerGate.
 I particularly enjoyed experimenting with Bootstrap to enable proper responsivity.
 Particular pages of note are:
 - [The navbar documentation](https://getbootstrap.com/docs/5.2/components/navbar/) provided the code snippets used to design the navbar